NishanthPrasath/TravelBud-Personalized-Travel-Itinerary-Planner/README.md

 - Personalized recommendations based on user areas of interest
 - Ability for users to update their password and preferences
 - Rate limiting based on selected plans
-- Appliction-level analytics for detailed insights into application usage
+- Application-level analytics for detailed insights into application usage
 - Top 10 list of locations based on the user's destination, along with **optimal pairing** between the locations
 - Leveraging Booking.com API and Skyscanner API to help users find suitable accommodations and flights
-- Assistance in creating an itinerary using the Chatgpt API and optimal prompting techniques
+- Assistance in creating an itinerary using the Chatgpt API and optimal prompting techniques (Custom Prompt created can be seen [here](/prompt.py))
 - Option to download itinerary in three languages (English, Spanish, and Hindi) delivered via Hugging Face models
 - Coverage of a wide demographic, making it a global application